RedCrafter07/retmod/README.md

 ### Server Process
 The server process is another concurrently instance running typescript in watch mode and nodemon.
 After typescript detects changes, it will compile everything to JavaScript files and then trigger nodemon to restart the server.

+## Getting started
+To get started, get the retmod-cli.
+It's a simple command line tool that will get stuff done for you.

 > ### Info
 > Retmod is developed using yarn.
 That's why it's recommended to use yarn.
 > Install yarn with the following command: